 A challenge to the unmarried and a reminder to the married.
 Can your relationship survive The Bed Pan Test?

-As a toddler, my 6th child was confused that other mommies looked more like her big sister than her mommy.
+As a toddler, my 6th child was confused when young mommies looked the same age as her big sisters.

 Tongue-in-cheek reasons why a dog never resided in our home, even though I live in an area where there are more dogs per capita than children.